Developer Guide

 -

-command should be used to update a contact’s name - Apart from
+/nameis not provided, since all contacts already have a name, andeditcommand should be used to update a contact’s name - Apart from

-, at least one field to add information has been specified
+/name, at least one field to add information has been specified

-If the details do not fulfil these requirements, it throws a ParseException
+If the details do not fulfil these requirements, it throws a ParseException.
+Otherwise, it produces an AddCommand with the index of contact and the descriptor.

-at the specified index in the displayed contact list, and then attempts to add the information in the descriptor to the Person
+Upon execution, the AddCommand will first obtain the Person at the specified index in the displayed contact list, and then attempts to add the information in the descriptor to the Person.
+In the process, it checks that:

 - There is a corresponding person at the specified index